 \section{Numerical tests}

-The numerical validation consist in showing the air entrainment effect in closed pipes with constant section and no slope.
-Since experimental data for such flows in any pipes are not available, we focus only the qualitative behavior of our model and our method for different upsream and downstream condition.
+The numerical experiments consist in studying the air entrainment effect in a closed pipe.
+Since experimental data for such flows in any pipes are not available, we focus only on the qualitative behavior of the proposed model and the presented method for different upstream and downstream conditions.

-The numerical experiments are performed in the case of a horizontal $100 \; m$ long closed uniform circular pipe with diameter $2 \; m$.

-The simulation starts from the inital steady state which consists of a free surface flow with a null discharge $Q_{w} = 0 \;m^3/s$ and a water height of $ y_{w} = 0.2 \; m$.